dtcrout/hugo-personal-site/content/post/make-life-easier-with-makefiles.md

     diff output.txt test.txt
 ```

 Running `make test` will execute all those lines in one command, allowing you to move back to coding or take action if differences arise.
+No need to switch terminals, copy/paste commands, or use other applications.

 ## I still don't know what to _make_ of Makefiles